Lagerstroemia speciosa

-Lagerstroemia speciosa (giant crepe-myrtle, Queen's crepe-myrtle, banabá plant, or pride of India, or "Queen's Flower" or "Jarul") is a species of Lagerstroemia native to tropical southern Asia.
+Lagerstroemia speciosa (giant crepe-myrtle, queen's crepe-myrtle, banabá plant, or pride of India, or "queen's flower" or "jarul") is a species of Lagerstroemia native to tropical South Asia, Southeast Asia, and Melanesia.
 It is a deciduous tree with bright pink to light purple flowers.

-The name "Queen's Flower" is derived from the specific epithet 'reginae' or 'flosreginae', which means "imperial or flower of the queen".
+The name "queen's Flower" is derived from the specific epithet 'reginae' or 'flosreginae', which means "imperial or flower of the queen".
 The tree bears beautiful attractive flowers in profusion in purple, lilac or pinkish-violet colours, and lasts for many months.
 Its timber is next only to teak in its strength.
-It is called Queen Crape myrtle as its flowers look like delicate crêpe paper.
+It is called queen crepe myrtle as its flowers look like delicate crêpe paper.

 Subspecies

 Plants of the World Online includes two subspecies: